Gurigraphics/DOMinus.js/README.md

  </ul>
   ```

- You can chain several elements inside others elements to create your "components".
+ You can chain several elements inside others elements to create "components" and "entities".

 ### That's Clean Code!
  ```Javascript